rapidsai/deployment/source/guides/rapids-docker-with-cuda.md

 3. Copy all `ENV` variables for package versions and NVIDIA Container Toolkit support
 4. Copy the `RUN` commands for installing the packages.
 5. If you are using the `runtime` components, make sure to copy the `ENV` and `RUN` commands from the `base` Dockerfile as well.
-6. For RHEL-based systems, also copy any `.repo` configuration files needed
+6. For RHEL-based systems, also copy any `.repo` configuration files needed.

 ```{note}
 Package versions change between CUDA releases.
 Always check the specific Dockerfile for your desired CUDA version and distribution to get the supported versions.
 ```

+### Installing RAPIDS libraries on your container

+Refer to the Docker Templates in the [Custom RAPIDS Docker Guide](../custom-docker.md) to configure your RAPIDS installation, adding the conda or pip installation commands after the CUDA components are installed.

 ## Essential Environment Variables